hyperware-ai/hyperware-book/src/apis/frontend_development.md

 ```

 This will serve the `index.html` in the specified folder (here, `"ui"`) at the home path of your process.
-If your process is called `my-process:my-package:template.os` and your Kinode is running locally on port 8080,
+If your process is called `my-process:my-package:template.os` and your Hyperware node is running locally on port 8080,
 then the UI will be served at `http://localhost:8080/my-process:my-package:template.os`.

 `serve_ui` takes five arguments: our `&Address`, the name of the folder that contains your frontend, whether the UI requires authentication, whether the UI is local-only, and the path(s) on which to serve the UI (usually `["/"]`).